Funk Wav Bounces Vol. 1: Accolades and nominations

+While not one of the most acclaimed or awarded releases of the year, Funk Wave Bounces Vol. 1 still ranked among the top-20 best albums of 2017 by at least four publications, including Newsweek, who placed it as high as number three.
+Funk Wav Bounces Vol. 1 was nominated for a BBC Music Award for British Album of the Year, a Danish Music Award for International Release of the Year, and a Billboard Music Award for Top Dance/Electronic Album.
+The album lost all of them.
+The Danish award was ultimately given to Kendrick Lamars critically-acclaimed Damn., while the Top Dance/Electronic Album honor was given to The Chainsmokers' critically-panned Memories...
+Do Not Open.

 Commercial performance

 Funk Wav Bounces Vol. 1 debuted at number two on the UK Albums Chart with 19,000 copies sold in its first week, including 7,000 from streams.
 The album debuted at number two on the US Billboard 200 with 68,000 album-equivalent units—the highest position for Harris and the highest debut of any artist in the week of its release.
 In its first week, Funk Wav Bounces Vol. 1 sold nearly twice as many units as Harris's last album, Motion, sold in its first week.

 Track listing

 All tracks produced by Calvin Harris.